-Hi, Marilyn O’Hearne, with the 3 C’s of a successful team, whether that’s at work or at home: collaboration, clarity and caring.
-All three may be a little more challenging in our VUCCA (Volatile, Uncertain, *Culturally Complex) environment, and I want to partner with you in achieving them, without burning out.
+Hi, Marilyn O’Hearne, with the C’s of a successful team, whether that’s at work or at home: collaboration, clarity caring, & CQ.
+All may be a little more challenging in our VUCCA (Volatile, Uncertain, *Culturally Complex) environment, and I want to partner with you in achieving them, without burning out.

 I know you’ve heard me talk a lot about vision, how it is inspiring and motivating.
 Vision works best when it is clearly communicated and each person’s part in reaching that vision and goal is also clear.
 So that’s where the clarity comes in.
 It includes having really clear expectations of who’s doing what; hopefully in their area of giftedness and strength, contributing to that shared goal and inspiring vision.
 Clarifying expectations of roles, communication, decision making, are frequently what we strengthen in the high performing teams I coach.